joaofanchini/be-hero-backend/READEME.md

 This project was bootstrapped with [npm init -Y](https://expressjs.com/pt-br/starter/installing.html)

 ### Goal
 This project is the backend application of the project `Be Hero`.
-The complement repositoies are following bellow:
+The complement repositories are following bellow:
   - [frontend web application](https://github.com/joaofanchini/be-hero-frontend-web.git)

 ### Available scripts